slickplan/api-docs/endpoints/account/company.md

 subdomain | string | Account’s subdomain (`<subdomain>`.slickplan.com)
-site_color | string | Account branding color in HEX format or `false` if no account branding is available for current user’s plan use_dark_font | string | Account branding font color - `true` for dark gray, `false` for white billing_address | string | Billing address for invoices
+site_color | string | Account branding color in HEX format or `false` if no account branding is available for current user’s plan use_dark_font | string | Account branding font color - `true` for dark gray, `false` for white billing_address | string | Billing address for invoices (available only if a user has „Allow changing payment settings” permission)

 ## Update setting